Process AsciiDoc Using the CLI

 This will use the built-in defaults for options and create a new file in the same directory as the input file, with the same base name, but with the

-The CLI Options describes the available Asciidoctor CLI options and parameters.
+CLI Options describes the available options and parameters for the Asciidoctor CLI.